RAVI4458/EXCEL/README.md

 MAXIFS

+INDEX + MATCH

 FILTER

 MAX

 LARGE

+💡 Key skills gained:

+Choosing the right formula for the problem

+Working with wildcards & patterns

+Using date ranges in criteria

+Handling multiple conditions

+Combining formulas to tackle complex problems

 📝 Practice Questions I solved:

-1. Total downloads for Sugar Rush
+Total downloads for Sugar Rush

-2 Total downloads for C apps
+Total downloads for C apps

-3. Uninstalls in December 2021
+Uninstalls in December 2021

-4. Downloads in Oct, Nov, Dec 2021
+Downloads in Oct, Nov, Dec 2021

-5. How many times we had more than 8000 downloads per app month?
+How many times we had more than 8000 downloads per app month?

-6. 5 star rating % for Sugar Rush
+5 star rating % for Sugar Rush

-7. Average uninstalls for Subway Wafers
+Average uninstalls for Subway Wafers

-8. Which month has the highest uninstall ratio?
+Which month has the highest uninstall ratio?

-9. Average monthly downloads
+Average monthly downloads

-10. Most downloads in any month/app?
+Most downloads in any month/app?
 2nd and 3rd places also?

-11. Which month and app was that?
+Which month and app was that?

-12. In October 2021, which app has most 1-star ratings?
+In October 2021, which app has most 1-star ratings?

-13. Does it change by December 2021?
+Does it change by December 2021?

-14. What are the best download figures for each app?
+What are the best download figures for each app?

-15. What is the least downloaded app in each month?
+What is the least downloaded app in each month?

-I followed along with Chandoo.org to practice these Excel questions today.

-#Excel #SkillDrill #DataAnalysis #LearningJourney #Productivity
+📈 This practice made me more confident at applying Excel to real-world data analysis challenges.
+It’s exciting to see how much faster and smarter decisions can be made with the right formulas!